microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ![](../../documents/media/powerapps1.png)

-From the top nav bar, click Import Canvas App and upload the Semantic-Search-Package.zip file from this git repo path.
+From the top nav bar, click Import Canvas App and upload the Semantic-Search-App-Template_20230303012916.zip file from this git repo path.

 ![](../../documents/media/powerapps2.png)